Tour of Tenerife & El Teide

 Day 2: Las Cañadas del Teide to La Laguna

 If you’re looking for more time on the bike, the challenge route takes in the curious Pyramids of Güímar.
-You’ll then climb back up to the rib of the island from the challenging eastern flanks to Cuatro Tiempos.
+You’ll then climb back to the rib of the island from the volcano’s eastern flanks to Cuatro Tiempos.

 Classic route: 81km with 1600m ascent [ride profile]